karanpratapsingh/system-design/README.md

 A third approach is a hybrid model between the pull and push model.
 It combines the beneficial features of the above two models and tries to provide a balanced approach between the two.

-The hybrid model allows only users with a lesser number of followers to use the push model and for users with a higher number of followers celebrities, the pull model will be used.
+The hybrid model allows only users with a lesser number of followers to use the push model.
+For users with a higher number of followers such as celebrities, the pull model is used.

 ### Ranking Algorithm

 As we discussed, we will need a ranking algorithm to rank each tweet according to its relevance to each specific user.

-For example, Facebook used to utilize an [EdgeRank](https://en.wikipedia.org/wiki/EdgeRank) algorithm, here, the rank of each feed item is described by:
+For example, Facebook used to utilize an [EdgeRank](https://en.wikipedia.org/wiki/EdgeRank) algorithm.
+Here, the rank of each feed item is described by:

 $$
 Rank = Affinity \times Weight \times Decay